Summary

 COPD carers found the CSNAT v3 easy to understand and complete, and all 15 questions on the tool were considered relevant and appropriate, suggesting good face and content validity with COPD carers.

-The findings of the study are being shared through:
+The findings of the study were shared through:

 Funded by RCF from the Norfolk and Waveney CCGs, administered by the Norfolk and Suffolk Primary and Community Care Research Office